interledger/web-monetization-extension/test/testplan/testplan.md

  | One valid monetization link tag  | No monetization link tags    |
  | Multiple valid monetization link tags with wallet addresses: <ul><li>from the same wallet providers</li><li>from different wallet providers</li><li>with different currencies</li><li>with some link tags enabled & some disabled</li></ul> | <ul><li>One disabled link tag</li><li>Multiple disabled link tags</li></ul> |

- ### Test playground
+### Test Playground
  Use the [Web Monetization playground](https://webmonetization.org/play/) to quickly create different monetization conditions on a test website for monetization.
  Use the playground to add, remove, or disable any number or combination of wallet addresses and payment pointers on the playground.

-### Functional Test Cases
-These test cases are defined from the point of view of a website visitor that wants to use Web Monetization to pay.

-#### Risk Areas
+### Risk Areas
-**Goal**: To lower the barriers to Web Monetization adoption.
-**Approach**: Identify and prioritise risks to the adoption of the WM extension.
+This section defines and priorities the main risks to the adoption of Web Monetization.
-Based on these risks, the sections that follow will detail the actual test cases.
+Based on these risks, the sections that follow detail the actual test cases.

 We use 4 risk priorities: `critical`  |  `high`  |  `medium`  |  `low`